opinion

 Keep in Touch

 Consistency in communication is another key factor for summer success.
 Customers may visit less regularly, so staying visible through email, social media, and in-store signage becomes even more important.
-Highlighting upcoming events, new arrivals, and limited-time offers helps keep the store top of mind.
+Highlighting upcoming events, new arrivals, and limited-time offers helps keep the store in mind.

-Staff engagement is crucial in driving results.
-During slower times, team members often have more opportunity to focus on customer interactions.
-Training staff to upsell thoughtfully, suggest complementary products, and create a welcoming environment can significantly impact the average transaction value.
-Personalized service becomes a competitive edge when foot traffic is lighter.
+Staff engagement is also crucial in driving results, especially during slower periods when team members often have more time to focus on meaningful customer interactions.
+That makes training especially important.
+When staff are prepared to upsell thoughtfully, suggest complementary products and create a welcoming environment, they can have a significant impact on average transaction value.
+Personalized service becomes an even stronger competitive edge when foot traffic is lighter.

-Loyalty programs can further boost retention and encourage repeat business.
-Offering small rewards for future visits, exclusive access to events, or early previews of new products gives customers a reason to stay engaged throughout the season.
-These programs don't have to be complicated to work.
-Even simple punch cards or tiered rewards can promote ongoing customer engagement.
+Beyond the sales floor, loyalty programs can further boost retention and encourage repeat business by giving customers a reason to stay engaged throughout the season.
+Small rewards for future visits, exclusive access to events or early previews of new products can all help keep shoppers coming back.
+These programs do not have to be complicated to work.
+Even simple punch cards or tiered rewards can support ongoing customer engagement.

-Pop-up opportunities and local partnerships can also help boost visibility.
-Collaborating with nearby businesses, participating in community events, or hosting off-site activations introduces the store to new audiences.
-Summer is a great time to explore these connections, as customers are more likely to be out and open to new experiences.
+Retailers can also extend that momentum into the community through pop-up opportunities and local partnerships.
+Collaborating with nearby businesses, participating in community events or hosting off-site activations can help introduce the store to new audiences.
+Summer is an ideal time to explore these opportunities, as customers are more likely to be out, social and open to new experiences.

 Midyear Momentum

 Ultimately, success during the summer slowdown depends on staying proactive.
-Waiting for traffic to bounce back often results in missed opportunities.
-Retailers who take an active approach by updating their space, engaging customers and working with partners are better positioned to maintain stability and even grow during this period.
+Waiting for traffic to bounce back results in missed opportunities.
+Retailers who take an active approach by updating their space, engaging customers and working with partners are better positioned to maintain stability and even see lift during this period.

 Summer may look different from other times of the year, but that doesn't have to mean less impact.
 By being creative, consistent and focused on customer experience, adult retailers can turn a typically quieter season into one that builds momentum and sets the stage for the months ahead.